hiyaryan/chillpill/README.md

 ## How to install
 1. Clone the repo.
-2. CD into the directory.
+2. `$cd chillpill`.
-3. Launch a virtual environment.
+3. Create and activate a virtual environment.
-4. Pip install the requirements.
+4. Install the requirements `$pip3 install -r requirements.txt`.
-5. Run `python main.py`.
+5. Run `$python3 main.py`.

+## How to use
+Root privileges are required to run the app in order to capture keyboard strokes [4].
+1. Run `$sudo python3 main.py`.
+2. End the program by pressing `ctrl+c`.

 ## Privacy